 An interior designer is someone who works with a client to create aesthetic rooms and spaces.
 Clients range from homeowners to large corporations.
-The spaces and rooms interior designers create are equally varied, ranging from simple home & garden environments to hotel lobbies and lavish mansions.
+The spaces and rooms interior designers create are equally varied, ranging from simple indoor and outdoor home environments to hotel lobbies and lavish mansions.
 No matter the size, every designer works to create spaces that are attractive yet functional.
 Spaces must also be safe while meeting the specific needs of the client.

 Designers may specialize in commercial or residential design or be involved in both.
 Two new and emerging areas of interior design are green design and ergonomic design.
 In ergonomic design, designers work to create spaces, especially work environments, that contribute to good posture for employees confined to offices for most of the day.
 For labourers, designers create spaces and work areas that will result in reduced muscle strain.
 Green design incorporates the use of renewable, recycled or energy-efficient elements to create a more environmentally friendly space.